Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Thaumcraft Crystals and vegetation not spawning in dimensions it should.
 - Fix Thaumic Augmentation Terraformer not functioning.
+- Fix Observers not functioning as normal in some flying machines.

 ## Balance Adjustments: